fedfedmedved/quanttop-thesis/chapter1_2 related works.md

 <!--Additionally the linearization allows for better scaling of the algorithm, by using less main memory.-->

 An online example[^pezzoti_online] using the algorithm exists.
-It allows to visualize parts of the MNIST dataset [@mnist].
+It allows to visualize parts of the MNIST data set [@mnist].
 After the initialization phase every iteration step of the t-SNE algorithm can be seen.
 It provides a simple user interface to configure perplexity and the amount of iterations.
 @fig:tfjs-tsne shows the outcome when the example is run with the default settings.